Jaakk0S/IceCreamParlor-Processing/README.md

 ## Configuration

 Agent profiles (preparation, delivery...) are defined in *config.yaml*.
-The agent profile is selected by the first command-line argument, or the environment variable *PROFILE*
+The agent profile is selected by the first command-line argument, or the environment variable *processing_profile*